-Staff and resident Bob Tamm maintain bluebird trails in Muskego.
-A few years ago scouts projects established wood duck nesting boxes at Engel Conservation Area.
-City of Muskego staff and resident Paul Conrardy continue to maintain nesting material these wood duck boxes.
+Staff and resident Bob Tamm maintains the bluebird trails in Muskego.
+A few years ago, eagle scout projects established wood duck nesting boxes at Engel Conservation Area.
+City of Muskego staff and resident Paul Conrardy continue to maintain nesting material to these wood duck boxes.
 A new volunteer, Erin Kollman plans on replacing wood duck box nesting material this winter.

 The local "Glacial Prairies" chapter of "The Prairie Enthusiasts" had volunteered on 2 occasions to conduct invasive species manangement on Muskego conservation sites in 2017.
 They are scheduled to work Saturday January 27, 2018 at Badertscher Preserve.